 However, if you venture beyond the city limits, you’ll soon find the car’s limitations.
 Acceleration is much slower beyond 40mph, which makes out-of-town excursions frustrating.
 A top speed of 81mph means that, in theory, the iOn can manage a motorway trip, but that sort of speed chews through the battery power at an alarming rate, while the car itself feels relatively unstable at motorway speeds.

 Similarly, it’s best to avoid using the iOn's capacity to the full.
 Stick to just a couple of people on board, and it’ll do fine.
 But if you put a couple of big adults in the back, they’ll struggle for legroom.
 And as for the boot, if you need to find space for anything more than two or three bags of shopping, you’ll have to use one of the seats.

 Overall, it’s hard to recommend the iOn.
 It’s pretty much a one-trick pony and while it’s good at that trick, it’s showing its age too much.
 More modern electric-car designs have a much broader range of abilities, as well as better equipment.
-A used iOn would make a great little runaround as a second car, but if you plan to spend this kind of money on a new electric car, you don’t have to try too hard to find somewhere better to spend it.
+A used iOn would make a great little runaround as a second car, but for anything else, it's not really suitable.

 For a more detailed look at the Peugeot iOn, read on for the rest of our in-depth review.